Rollertainment (Murrieta, CA)

 uneven surface.
 [ED NOTE: I have been told they have re-surfaced

-visit.]
+is worth a visit.]
 Be sure to check out their large pro shop.

 Skating Center (Orange, CA)